openhie/facility-recon/README.md

 ## Quickstart using Docker

-The fastest way to get started is to run the GUI directly and use Docker for the other components (backend, Redis, MongoDB, Hearth FHIR server).
+The fastest way to get started is to Docker which runs all components: app, Redis, MongoDB, and the Hearth FHIR server.

-> The GUI and backend are separate apps.
-The GUI is a statically built site in the current version, so substituting values in environment variables for the backend is not possible.
-See the Ansible scripts for ways to install directly on remote servers that modify the backend host for the static site.

 Clone the repo and start the docker apps.
 ```